nextcloud/documentation/developer_manual/app/settings.rst

     'href' => \OC_Helper::linkToRoute('yourappname_index'),

-    // the icon that will be shown in the navigation 'icon' => \OCP\Util::imagePath('yourappname', 'example.png' ),
+    // the icon that will be shown in the navigation
+    // the icon must be stored inside the app's img/ folder 'icon' => \OCP\Util::imagePath('yourappname', 'example.png' ),

     // the title of your application.
 This will be used in the